haganicolau/moviesbattle/README.md

 mvn install
 ```

-To execute the tests commands:
+To run the tests execute the following command:
 ```bash
 mvn test
 ```